SvOlli/sorbus/doc/site/jam/sweet16.md

 | R13  | stores the result of all comparison operations for branch testing |
 | R14  | status register |
 | R15  | program counter |

+The R0 register as the accumulator will be used by most instructions implicitly.
+This also means that a SUB R0 will load the R0 with $0000.

 ## Register Ops